-All mandatory eligible students are billed for the Woodbury's Student Accident & Sickness Insurance Plan on a per semester basis unless an approved waiver form and proof of comparable insurance coverage are provided to the Business Office by the established deadline dates each semester.
-The Waiver must accompany evidence of insurance coverage in writing, which is considered an insurance identification card or a policy statement.
+All mandatory eligible students are billed for the Woodbury's Student Accident & Sickness Insurance Plan on a per semester basis unless an approved waiver and proof of comparable insurance coverage are provided by the established deadline dates each semester.
 Alternate comparable coverage must be for the entire academic semester.
 Students who do not have comparable coverage must purchase the University-sponsored Student Injury & Sickness Insurance Plan.
 Only those students who will graduate in December may purchase just the Fall semester health insurance plan.
 International students should not purchase insurance from their home country, as it will not fulfill the University's requirement.
 If a mandatory eligible student has a private health insurance plan or is covered by a family health insurance policy, refer to the procedure to waive the University sponsored Student Accident & Sickness Insurance Plan.